South Korea’s Working Holiday Visa for Australians

 During this time you may study for up to four months.
-You may even be able to take Korean language classes for free at courses offered by Seoul Global Center and Korea Foundation.
+You may even be able to take Korean language classes for free with courses offered by Seoul Global Center and Korea Foundation.

 If you’d like to use Seoul as a base to travel around northern Asia, this visa also lets you leave and re-enter South Korea as many times as you like during the year.

-COVID-19 may impact your ability to travel to South Korea at this time.
-Please see the South Korean Consulate General’s website for information about COVID-19 entry requirements for South Korea.
+Please see the South Korean embassy’s website for information about COVID-19 entry requirements for South Korea.

 Key facts about South Korea

 - Population: Approx. 52 million

 - Largest cities: Seoul, Busan, Incheon, Daegu, Daejeon

 - Name of the country in Korean: 대한민국

 South Korea Working Holiday Visa requirements for Australians